Focused digital cohort selection from social media using the metric backbone of biomedical knowledge graphs: Data and methods

 \subsubsection{Epilepsy-focused sites: Reddit(r/Epilepsy) and EFA}

-Reddit created the r/Epilepsy community in 2010 \cite{epilepsy} as a forum to support people affected by epilepsy.
+Reddit users created the r/Epilepsy community in 2010 \cite{epilepsy} as a forum to support people affected by epilepsy.
 It includes those who have an epilepsy diagnosis, have seizures, are caregivers of people with epilepsy, and some advocates and healthcare professionals.
 Using the third-party API Pushshift \cite{baumgartner2020pushshift}, we collected all posts and comments on r/Epilepsy from June 1, 2018 (following changes to the Pushshift server) to December 31, 2021.
-We collected approximately 0.3 million posts and comments from about 19 thousand users.

-The EFA is a dedicated epilepsy organization that has granted us an exclusive use agreement by EFA to access data from their website (\url{epilepsy.com}), discussion groups, and social media presence.
+The EFA has granted us an exclusive use agreement to access data from their website (\url{epilepsy.com}), discussion groups, and social media presence.
 The EFA data set includes archived message boards, chat rooms, article comments, user symptom and medication diaries, and forums.
-In this work, we study archived forum posts between 2004 and 2016, which are organized by topic into several sub-forums (see supplementary table~\ref{table: topics}).
-This data set consists of 0.1 million EFA forum posts and comments from about 23 thousand users.
+In this work, we study archived forum posts between 2004 and 2016, which are organized by topic into several sub-forums (see Supplementary Table A.2).

-We analyzed all posts and comments within our collection windows from r/Epilepsy and the EFA forum; these users form \textit{All} cohorts.
-In addition, to more directly compare the r/Epilepsy and EFA data sets to those from X and Instagram, we consider \textit{Drug Mention} cohorts within the selected r/Epilepsy and EFA users.
-These are the subsets of users who mention the epilepsy drugs as in selecting the X and Instagram users.
+To more directly compare the r/Epilepsy and EFA data sets to those from X and Instagram, we consider \textit{Drug Mention} cohorts within the selected r/Epilepsy and EFA users.
+These are the subsets of users who mention the epilepsy drugs in the same way as the selected X and Instagram users.
+In addition, we analyzed all posts and comments within our collection windows from r/Epilepsy and the EFA forum; these users form the \textit{All} cohorts, and the corresponding results can be found in Supplementary Material section E.